46chris/FlexPanel/README.md

         2. Now, let's write a simple JS function that will "open" each panel image.
             -  Name your function toggleOpen().
+               - Syntax: function functionName() \{*Your Code*\}
-            -  This function will be called be called on a panel and its goal is to add 'open' to that panel's class name.
+            -  This function will be called on a panel and its goal is to add 'open' to that panel's class name.
             -  Try to write one line of code that accomplishes this.
 (Hints below)
                 - "this" : a keyword that can reference the object you are calling the function on
                 - "classList": a property of an element that holds the DOMTokenList of the element's class attributes.
 (Simply put, it's a list of all the element's classes)
-                - "toggle(token)": A function which will add the passed in token to an element's class list.
+                - "toggle(token)": A function which will add the passed in token (essentially a class name) to an element's class list.
+In this case, our token should be 'open'.
+Note: Make sure to put quotes around your token.
+So toggle('open').
                 - ".": an access modifier.
 You use this to access properties of whatever object you're calling it on.
 To access the classList of an element for example, you would write: "this.classList".
+                - Put it all together: this.classList.toggle(token).
         3. After creating your function, add this line of code below your function:
         ```jsx
         panels.forEach(panel => panel.addEventListener('click', toggleOpen));